 There are also some success stories from people with anxiety using EFT tapping as an alternative treatment.

-A 2016 review compared the effectiveness of using EFT tapping over standard care options for anxiety symptoms.
 The study concluded there was a significant decrease in anxiety scores compared to participants receiving other care.
 However, further research is needed to compare EFT treatment with other cognitive therapy techniques.